-A1: The commercial need for computing applications, their nature and evolution.
+A1: The commercial and economic need for web based applications, their nature and evolution, including those applications supporting e and m-commerce.

-A2: Core software technologies, development tools and languages.
+A2: Core web software technologies, including server-side software, middleware, client-side scripts and software, protocols and development tools and languages.

-A3: Technical, professional, security and business issues surrounding the development, operation and maintenance of computing systems.
+A3: Technical, professional and business issues surrounding the development, operation and maintenance of web based computing systems.

-A4: Techniques and tools for the specification of requirements, analysis, design and implementation of computing systems, thereby adopting a software engineering approach.
+A4: Techniques and tools for the specification of requirements, analysis, design and implementation of highly usable web based systems.